 Since 2014, the number of travelers using Airbnb while on journeys to trace their roots increased by 500 percent, according to data Airbnb compiled based on guest reviews containing keywords related to DNA and heritage travel.

 Article continues below advertisement

-Consequently, this past May, Airbnb partnered with genetic test provider 23andMe to make converting DNA test results into a tangible trip a more seamless experience.
+Consequently, in May 2019, Airbnb partnered with genetic test provider 23andMe to make converting DNA test results into a tangible trip a more seamless experience.
 On 23andMe, once customers receive their ancestry reports, they will be able to find Airbnb homes and experiences in their native countries.
 Conversely, Airbnb now has dedicated pages that correspond with 23andMe’s geographic groupings, such as sub-Saharan Africa, Eastern Europe, and South America (there are 10 groupings total) so that travelers coming to Airbnb’s site will be able to easily plan their heritage trip.

 The most popular places for heritage travel, according to 23andMe, are the United Kingdom, Italy, Mexico, Germany, Ireland, Poland, mainland China, Spain, Nigeria, India, and Russia.
 The top 10 origin countries for heritage travel are the United States, Canada, Australia, Mainland China, the United Kingdom, France, Korea, New Zealand, Taiwan and Brazil.

 Beyond the partnerships between Airbnb and 23andMe and between Ancestry and Go Ahead Tours, there are plenty of other travel companies and travel agents that have gotten into heritage travel due to its rising popularity.
 Their services typically range from offering more general heritage tours to getting much more involved in helping to unearth information and to make relevant connections on the ground.